Useful tips & tricks to improve your support

 Apple knows how to create demand for products – one of few places where customers wait in queues.

 Product life-cycles keep getting shorter, demand for products is unpredictable and wide customization options made consumers masters of the situation.
 Adjust or die – there’s no other option for businesses.
-It’s also time for customer service to catch up and fight for customers, not fight against them.
+It’s also time for good customer service to catch up and fight for customers, not fight against them.

 Easier said than done, right?
 Kristina Evey, president of Centric Strategies – a customer service management company, says people no longer buy products or services – they buy relationships: